wvulibraries/engineAPI/designSpecs/list.md

 disabled
 :field is disabled. when submitting data should be ignored entirely

-options
-: an array of settings or options that a particular field may need, that isn't defined elsewhere

 selectValues
 : options for a select box
 : should be an array of arrays and support values, labels, and option groups

-selectedValues
-: options that are selected in select inputs (or multiselect). could be a single value or an array

 value
 : the value to put into the value attribute

 validate
-: which validation method to use from the validation module
+: which validation method to use from the validation module. string(built-in validation) or callback(custom validation)

-matchOn
+linkedTo
 : used to join linking tables.
 : should be an array with

 	* field : This is the field that we are pulling
 	* table : this is the table we are pulling the field from
 	* key : this is the key for the table we are pulling the field from.
 This is the "known" value that will be replaced in the rendered form
+	* relationship : Relationship rules (cascade, setNull, ignore, fail, etc)

 original
-: the original value of the object.
-: in the current version, we place this into the HTML as a hidden field.
-It would be safer to put it into the session variable.
+: *removed from options* Will be done implicitly in session

 placeholder
 : placeholder text.

+disableStyling
+: If TRUE, disable rendering of label and field CSS (defaults to FALSE)

 help
 : help for the field.
 Should be an array.
 Check the current list object to make sure all values are accounted for